nus-cs2103-AY2122S2/tp/docs/team/lowkaiwei98.md

 **New Feature**: Added the ability to sort the show list.
 * What it does: allows the user to sort the list by name, status, tag, rating and the ability to change the priority of the sort.
-* Justification: This feature improves the product significantly because a user can sort the list and view it in an organised matter.
+* Justification: This feature improves the product significantly because a user can sort the list and view it in an organised manner.
 Without this feature, the list might remain a mess, making it less appealing to the user.

 **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=lowkaiwei98&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2022-02-18)

 **Project management**:
   * Managed issues relating to Sort, Edit, Clear, etc. [\#118] (https://github.com/AY2122S2-CS2103T-T09-3/tp/issues/118) [\#103] (https://github.com/AY2122S2-CS2103T-T09-3/tp/issues/103)
-  * Bug test and asked teammates to fix for bugs relating to their code [\#145] (https://github.com/AY2122S2-CS2103T-T09-3/tp/issues/145)
+  * Tested for bugs and asked teammates to fix bugs relating to their code [\#145] (https://github.com/AY2122S2-CS2103T-T09-3/tp/issues/145)

 **Enhancements to existing features**:
 * Refactor and morph AB3 code into a working product for Trackermon [\#77] (https://github.com/AY2122S2-CS2103T-T09-3/tp/pull/77)